opentap/opentap/doc/Developer Guide/Plugin Packaging and Versioning/Readme.md

 </Package>
 ```

-The above example is an excerpt of a plugin.xml file that defines a plugin that includes a test plan to verify that the steps it provides are working correctly, and a binary executable for generating debug waveform data.
-It also contains CLI actions that allow further configuration when it is installed, and a CLI action that it needs to run before it is uninstalled, and a CLI action that it needs to run when it is uninstalled.
-All this is done using the **ActionStep** elements.
+The above example plugin definition makes use of the following features:

++ A CLI action to be run when it is installed
++ A CLI action to be run when OpenTAP is preparing to uninstall it
++ A CLI action to be run when it is uninstalled.
++ A binary executable which generates waveforms, used in preparation for testing
++ A testplan which verifies the plugin steps are working correctly with `tap package test MyPlugin`

 The **ActionStep** elements are executed in the order that they appear in the package file.
 When `MyPlugin` is installed, OpenTAP will run the CLI action: